What is Gross Domestic Product (GDP)?

-- This represents the amount of money spent by other countries on American goods and services minus any amount spent by the U.S. on foreign products, which are called “imports.”
-If the U.S exports more than it imports, the GDP goes up.
+- This represents the amount of money spent by other countries on American goods and services minus any amount spent by the U.S. on foreign products, called “” If the U.S exports more than it imports, the GDP goes up.

 Spending money is what directly stimulates the economy.
 When you spend money, you create demand for products and services that must be provided or created by companies, which then must hire workers to meet that demand.
-For this reason, this method of calculating a country’s GDP is more common than using income.
-Both methods, however, should arrive at roughly the same figure since the economy is largely cyclical.
-Money earned is money spent.
+For this reason, the Expenditure Method is more common, but both methods should arrive at roughly the same figure since the economy is largely cyclical—money earned is money spent.

 Calculator: How fast can your money grow?

-The difference between the GDP year-to-year or quarter-to-quarter, which is called “GDP Growth,” is an important metric to economists.
-No piece of data is useful on its own, so economists look at the change in a country’s GDP over time to determine economic trends.
+The difference between the GDP year to year or quarter to quarter, called “GDP Growth,” is an important metric to economists.
+No piece of data is useful on its own, so economists look at the change in a country’s GDP over time to determine the economic trends.
 This growth rate is expressed as a percentage:

 GDP Growth = (GDP This Period – GDP Last Period) / GDP Last Period

-*Note that since both GDP figures are expressed in billions of dollars, we are able to drop the extra zeroes to simplify the math.
+*Since both GDP figures are expressed in billions, we are able to drop the extra zeroes to simplify the math.

-This tells us that the U.S. economy “grew” by more than 3% in one year.
-In times of economic decline, however, GDP Growth can be negative.
+This tells us that the U.S. economy “grew” by more than 3% in one year, but GDP Growth can be negative in times of economic decline.

 One good example of this occurred during the 2008 crisis when the GDP of the U.S. declined by more than 2% between 2008 and 2009.

-- While the U.S. tops the list of countries ranked by GDP, the tiny island nation of Tuvalu has the lowest GDP in the world—only $32 million.
+- While the U.S. tops the list of countries ranked by GDP with $18,569 billion in 2016, the tiny island nation of Tuvalu has the lowest GDP in the world with just over $34 million.